fls-bioinformatics-core/auto_process_ngs/recipes.md

 Handling problem situations
 ---------------------------

+### Missing SampleSheet.csv ###

+By default the original sample sheet file is assumed to be in the directory

+   <RUN_DIR>/Data/Intensities/BaseCalls/SampleSheet.csv

+If this isn't found then the `setup` command will fail.

+To address this, use the `--sample-sheet` option for `setup` to explicitly specify the location and name of a non-default sample sheet.
+(If there is no sample sheet at all then you will need to fabricate one first, then use this option to import it on setup.)

 ### Incomplete run with missing cycles ###

 If the sequencing run didn't complete then later cycles in the run won't be